supercrafter333/PTimeUI/README.md

 |--------------------------|

 ### Bugs
-- [ ] If you set your own time a second time, the time from before and now is lagging
+- [ ] If you set your own time a second time, the time from before and now is lagging [The player where Kicked, when he reset the time, to avoid this bug]

 [ please post a bug if you found a bug [here](https://github.com/supercrafter333/PTimeUI/issues) ]